Louisiana police: Baton Rouge police officer involved in fatal shooting

 The identities of the shooting victim and officer are not being released at this time, but Lee told reporters the officer sustained a minor injury and was wearing a body camera at the time of the shooting.

-Suspect 'not handcuffed'
+Shooting victim 'not handcuffed'

 East Baton Rouge District Attorney Hillar C. Moore, III told reporters the victim in Monday night's officer-involved shooting was not handcuffed at the time he was shot.